arcxp/fusion-engine-logs/README.md

 ## Deploying the AWS Lambda Function with AWS SAM

+### Summary of the Lambda Function

+The AWS Lambda function is designed to process log records from a Kinesis stream.
+It performs the following tasks:

+- Decodes and decompresses log data received from Kinesis.
+- Parses the log data and forwards it to CloudWatch Logs.
+- Buffers log messages and uploads them to an S3 bucket when the buffer reaches a specified size.
+- Ensures that the necessary CloudWatch log groups and streams are created and maintained.

 ### Important: Replace Placeholders in `template.yaml`
 Before deploying the Lambda function, ensure that all placeholders in the `template.yaml` file are replaced with your specific AWS account details.
 The placeholders include: